Getting Published. Our road to a publishing contract.

 - Don’t expect to make your first million with your first contract or your first title.

-- Infact don’t expect anything.
+- Belay that.
+Don’t expect anything.
 Just keep on writing.

 Getting Published.
 The bedtime edition.